 This second edition of Talat Rot Fai might be on a smaller scale than the original, but it still packs in the punches and is a welcome unofficial replacement for the Ratchada night market of yesteryear, and there are just as many cool spots to grab a drink – including the infamous converted VW campers – when the shopping all gets a bit too much.

-Talat Rot Fai Ratchada runs Thursday to Sunday, 5pm-1am.
+Talat Rot Fai Ratchada is Open Daily, 5pm-1am.